syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 ---
-title: Event support for Mail merge | Syncfusion
+title: Mail merge events | Word library (DocIO) | Syncfusion
-description: This section illustrates how to use events to customize document contents and merging image data during the Mail merge process
+description: This section illustrates how to format or customize the merged text and image, clear or retain unmerged fields during mail merge using events.
 platform: file-formats
 control: DocIO
 documentation: UG